edgarshurtado/Portfolio/grunt-blog-post.md

 ```

 In the `options` section, we use the compression engine 'im' which stands for `ImageMagick`.
-This is a software you have to get installed in advance for using this compression process.
+This is a software you have to get installed in advance for using this compression process (See the very beginning of this post).

 Following the engine specification, there's the sizes property.
 This is an array of all the different versions we want for each image.
 In my case, I have 2 sizes with a `width` of 1600 and 800 respectively.
 The `quality` in both cases will be of 30 (more than enough for any image).
 And finally, each file will have a **suffix** pointing out its version (which we configure in the `name` property).

 At the `files` configuration, again we have an array.
 This is useful in case we have several data origins, destinations or such.
 The `cwd` is the **source directory** for the files.
-In the `dest` object key, we set the **destination** for the processed images.
+Whereas in the `dest` object key, we set the **destination** for the processed images.
 Finally, at the `src` property, we have an array with all the **source files**.
 Noticed that we can set patterns to match instead of full files names.
 In the configuration I'm showing in this post, the target for the **responsive_images_process** are **gif** and **jpg** images.

 Finally, with the `copy` process, all the `svg` and `png` files are moved together with the ones affected by the `responsive_images` configuration.
 The SVG files are the better optimized for the web, so we have nothing to do here.
 And the `png` ones ...
 Well, I didn't manage to make **ImageMagick** to compress them 😅 .
-Lucky me, their usually pretty light.
+Lucky me, they're usually pretty light.

 # The build process.